CodeChron/fullstack-js-with-meteor-react-docs/redirect_to_note_details_on_create_note.md

-# Redirect to Note Details on Create Note
+# Redirect to Note Details when creating a Note

-# On create of a note, redirect to note details page

 _Also, refactored createContainer while adding this..._